 Agile Transformation is the heart of digitization and scaling is important for any successful digital transformation in large enterprises.
 Even a study reveals that 68% of companies identified agility as one of their most important initiatives for a successful digital transformation.

 However, becoming agile before embarking upon a successful digital transformation journey is a challenge, and many organizations fail in their agile transformation process.

 The parameters that play an indispensable role in laying the foundation for scaling agile capabilities and approach at the enterprise level include — SAFe (Scaled Agile Framework) agile, flexible architecture, and efficient release management.

 a) Flexible Architecture is aligned to create releases.
 Micro-services and open APIs create a flexible, extensible architecture that can manage diverse technologies while reducing costs at the same time.

 b) Agile Teams (both onshore and offshore) are utilized to support these efforts.
 By establishing offshore-capable development and test environments, firms can leverage different time zones to accelerate development cycles.

 c) A dedicated release management function facilitates ongoing management, verification, and communication about the scope of releases in multiple iterations.
 Application release automation tools should be applied to support continuous delivery.

 Digital transformation challenges are complex to handle.
-Therefore, it is vital for organizations to create a substantial ecosystem to seamlessly drive change.
-Prior to embarking upon a digital transformation journey, build a strategy that will eliminate the roadblocks to DX, thereby ensuring a digital success.
+Therefore, organizations need to create a substantial ecosystem to drive change seamlessly.
+Before embarking upon a digital transformation journey, build a strategy to eliminate the roadblocks to DX, thereby ensuring successful digitization.

 Note, investing in emerging digital technologies won’t equate to complete successful digital transformation.
-People, Process, and Technology move hand-in-hand to form the foundational elements while strategizing DX efforts.
-Make informed technology investments, it will deliver real value both to the organization and your customers.
+People, processes, and technology move hand-in-hand to form the foundational elements while strategizing DX efforts.
+Make informed technology investments, as it will help deliver real value both to the organization and your customers.